-This North Indian curry made with mutter (peas) and paneer (cottage cheese) is probably the most frequently ordered dish in Indian restaurants.
+Mutter Paneer is probably the most frequently ordered dish in Indian restaurants.
+The mild flavors of the paneer (cottage cheese) marry beautifully with the delicious sauce in my recipe!
 Make it in your home and you've got a sure crowd pleaser!

 - 500 gms paneer cubed